-A social proof strategy is a requirement to have from day one of freelancing.
+New freelancing copywriters and content writers must have a social proof strategy.
+If you are new, it's a requirement to have from day one of freelancing.
 As I personally see it, there's nothing more valuable than experience which the prospective employer can cross-check with the previous employer.
-That's the image the markets gives to me, which is hard, and kind of depressing for those who are total novices.
+That's the image the markets gives to me anyway, which is hard, and kind of depressing for those who are total novices.

 I hope that hard work as an independent contractor, be it content writer, digital marketer, or whatever, if it resonates with the customers, and one is tracking it, it's going to show numbers.
 That's another cold-stone truth like verifiable experience.
 And I don't mean just testimonials from the few of one's clients that kindly gave feedback and permission to publish it.

 I mean, if a struggling freelancer wasn't able to get any kind of social proof involving a third party, still there aren't excuses to not create it oneself.
-That's why I say it a content strategy and a way to track it must be implemented from day one, with every social and asset touchpoints having a means for tracking and extracting statistics.
+That's why I say it's a strategy.
+A way to track the social proof tactics you employ in the grand strategy must be implemented from day one, with every social and asset touchpoints having a means for tracking and extracting statistics.

 This isn't hard, but also isn't easy.
 Solid work hours have to be put into achieving it.
 The best advice I can give to get something fast is a two step approach: